 - Adjacent Main Entrance Doors: Placing one near the main drive aisles where shoppers enter or exit can guide their path and create more social distancing.
 Note: Be sure to conform to local building and fire codes and get appropriate inspections and approvals.

 - Unused Checkout Lanes: Removing a surplus checkout lane provides a great opportunity to create more aisle space for merchandising or adding more width to adjacent checkout stations.
-A half wall can be used to funnel customers efficiently through the additional space.
+A half-wall can be used to funnel customers efficiently through additional space.

 - Between Product Category Departments: If your store currently has certain areas that create roadblocks with customers, a half wall can be built to improve customer flow before or after that spot to keep traffic moving.

 - Waiting Areas: Stores with pharmacies and other ancillary services often have a waiting area that contains several chairs as customers await to place or pickup orders.
 A half-wall gives you the ability to create a room that invites customers to stay in one area with proper distancing.